2025–26 NCAA Division I women's basketball season: Postseason tournaments

 The NCAA tournament tipped off on March 18, 2026, with the First Four, and will conclude on April 5 at Mortgage Matchup Center in Phoenix, Arizona.
 A total of 68 teams entered the tournament.
 Thirty-one of the teams earned automatic bids by winning their conferences tournaments.
 The remaining 37 teams were granted "at-large" bids, which were extended by the NCAA Selection Committee.

 Final Four - Mortgage Matchup Center in Phoenix, Arizona

-Mortgage Matchup Center in Phoenix, Arizona, will host the NCAA women's Final Four.
+Mortgage Matchup Center in Phoenix, Arizona, hosted the NCAA women's Final Four.

 Tournament upsets

 Per the NCAA, an upset occurs when the losing team in an NCAA tournament game was seeded at least two seed lines better than the winning team."